McGeorge Bundy: National Security Advisor and Vietnam War

 Despite his support for the war, Bundy criticized what he regarded as sloppy thinking by other members of Johnson's cabinet, most notably in July 1965 when he attacked the plans of McNamara to send more troops to Vietnam as being "rash to the point of folly...In particular I see no reason to suppose that the Vietcong will accommodate us by fighting the kind of war we desire.
 I think the odds are that if we put in 40-50 battalions with the missions here proposed, we shall find them only lightly engaged and ineffective in hot pursuit."
 He stated that the problem with Vietnam was that the South Vietnamese state was dysfunctional, observing, "...this is a slippery slope toward total U.S. responsibility and corresponding fecklessness on the Vietnamese side".
-He advised Johnson not to send more troops to South Vietnam as a way to pressure the South Vietnamese to make reforms, Basking him to ponder: "What are the chances of our getting into a white man's war with all the brown men against us or apathetic?"
+He advised Johnson not to send more troops to South Vietnam as a way to pressure the South Vietnamese to make reforms, asking him to ponder: "What are the chances of our getting into a white man's war with all the brown men against us or apathetic?"
 However, Bundy was still committed to the war.
-In a memo titled "France in Vietnam, 1954, and the U.S. in Vietnam, 1965-A Useful Analogy?" he wrote that France failed because of "the war's acute unpopularity" and "French political instability", none of which Bundy claimed applied to the United States in 1965.
+In a memo titled "France in Vietnam, 1954, and the U.S. in Vietnam, 1965—A Useful Analogy?" he wrote that France failed because of "the war's acute unpopularity" and "French political instability", none of which Bundy claimed applied to the United States in 1965.
 Expanding on this theme, Bundy wrote: "France was never united or consistent in her prosecution of the war in Indochina.
 The war was not popular in France itself, was actively opposed on the left, and was cynically used by others for domestic political ends".
-By contrast, Bundy wrote that, at present, only academics and churchmen were opposed to the war in the US, and they were "a minority within a minority," reminding Johnson that, according to the most recent polls, 62% of American supported the war.
+By contrast, Bundy wrote that, at present, only academics and churchmen were opposed to the war in the US, and they were "a minority within a minority," reminding Johnson that, according to the most recent polls, 62% of Americans supported the war.

 In July 1965, an American diplomat in Paris, Ed Gullion, opened up secret talks with Mai Van Bo, who headed the National Liberation Front's office in Paris.
 To provide secrecy, Gullion was code-named R. Bundy advised Johnson to let the talks proceed, writing: "Let R do the talking this time and see if there is any give in his position".
 However, the "XYZ talks" as the negotiations were called floundered over the demand that the United States unconditionally cease bombing North Vietnam as a precondition for peace talks.